Ferritin: In chronic liver diseases

 Hematological abnormalities often associate with chronic liver diseases.
 Both iron overload and iron deficient anemia have been reported in patients with liver cirrhosis.
 The former is mainly due to reduced hepcidin level caused by the decreased synthetic capacity of the liver, while the latter is due to acute and chronic bleeding caused by portal hypertension.
 Inflammation is also present in patients with advanced chronic liver disease.
 As a consequence, elevated hepatic and serum ferritin levels are consistently reported in chronic liver diseases.

 Studies showed association between high serum ferritin levels and increased risk of short-term mortality in cirrhotic patients with acute decompensation and acute-on-chronic liver failure.
 An other study found association between high serum ferritin levels and increased risk of long-term mortality in compensated and stable decompensated cirrhotic patients.
 The same study demonstrated that increased serum ferritin levels could predict the development of bacterial infection in stable decompensated cirrhotic patients, while in compensated cirrhotic patients the appearance of the very first acute decompensation episode showed higher incidence in patients with low serum ferritin levels.
-This latter finding was explaind by the association between chronic bleeding and increased portal pressure.
+This latter finding was explained by the association between chronic bleeding and increased portal pressure.